Pedicularis Densiflora - Warrior's Plume

 •To lessen sensation (not cause) of nocturnal pruritis from liver or thyroid dysfunction, combined with a good Scutellaria preparation.

-SIDE EFFECTS: Large amounts of a potent strain can induce a safe but peculiar goofiness and physical lethargy
+Cautions & Considerations: Large amounts of a potent strain can induce a safe but peculiar goofiness and physical lethargy, other than that no contraindications known.
+(Michael Moore)

 •Insomnia from exhaustion following excitement or Flight/Fight episode.